ianling/mumpy/README.md

 * MumpyEvent.USER_BANNED
     * Fired when anyone is banned from the server.
 * MumpyEvent.MESSAGE_RECEIVED
-    * Fired when a message is received.
+    * Fired when a text message is received.
 * MumpyEvent.MESSAGE_SENT
-    * Fired when the client sends a message.
+    * Fired when the client sends a text message.
 * MumpyEvent.BANLIST_MODIFIED
     * Fired when the server's ban list is modified.